I knew very little about raising children when I first became a mom.

 Our journey hasn't been perfect.
 And breastfeeding is not always the answer for everyone.
 Both of these things are okay.

 What I have realized over the past 4.5 years I have been breastfeeding (on and off) is that it is part of the story of us.
-Part of me, part of my daughters, part of our family.
+Part of me, part of my children, part of our family.

 What I do understand now is that this is something that has taught me so much and given my children so much.
 It is a step on my motherhood path that I will honor and cherish for the rest of my days.